aidansoares23/city-insight-client/README.md

 | `/terms`               | Terms        | —        | Terms of service                                           |
 | `*`                    | NotFound     | —        | 404 page                                                   |

-Protected routes redirect unauthenticated users to `/login` with a `returnTo` query param so they land back where they started after signing in.
+Protected routes redirect unauthenticated users to `/login` with a `returnTo` value in router state so they land back where they started after signing in.

 ---